IvoVellekoop/openwfs/docs/source/core.rst

 +++++++++++++++++++++++++++
 :meth:`.~Detector.read()` blocks the program until the captured data is available.
 This behavior is not ideal when multiple detectors are used simultaneously, or when transferring or processing the data takes a long time.
 In these cases, it is preferable to use :meth:`.~Detector.trigger()`, which initiates the process of capturing or generating data and returns directly.
 The program can continue operation while the data is being captured/transferred/generated in a worker thread.
 While fetching and processing data is underway, any attempt to modify a property of the detector will block until the fetching and processing is complete.
 This way, all properties (such as the region of interest) are guaranteed to be constant between the calls to :meth:`.~Detector.trigger` and the moment the data is actually fetched and processed in the worker thread.

-The asynchronous measurement mechanism can be seen in action in the `StepwiseSequential` algorithm used in :numref:`hello-wfs`.
-The `execute()` function of this algorithm is implemented as
+The asynchronous measurement mechanism can be seen in action in the :class:`.~StepwiseSequential` algorithm used in :numref:`hello-wfs`.
+The :meth:`execute() <StepwiseSequential.execute>` function of this algorithm is implemented as

 .. code-block:: python